 Hospital Occupancy Pressures

 Understanding ICU Capacity

 Considerations around ICU capacity need to take into account the increased resource intensity required to care for patients with COVID-related critical illness, and more importantly, availability of health care providers to care for these patients, beyond just physical bed space.
 Patients admitted to the ICU with COVID-related critical illness are extremely sick, can have longer lengths of stay in ICU and have higher health human resource (HHR) demands.
 This is especially important context because hospitals are contending with HHR shortages, an exhausted workforce, and disruptions due to potential illness and isolation requirements.

-The deck also contains a slide on hospital occupancy (slide 9) which indicates that bed occupancy across the province is approaching 90 per cent, even with the additional hospital beds announced by the government as part of the province's COVID-19 response.
+The deck also contains a slide on hospital occupancy (slide 9) which indicates that bed occupancy across the province is extremely high, even with the additional hospital beds announced by the government as part of the province's COVID-19 response.
 Rates vary by hospital, with some that are over 100 per cent occupancy.
 This is partly due to the over 5,000 patients designated as ALC waiting in hospital beds for a more appropriate level of care (e.g., long-term care, home care, etc.).
 High bed occupancy limits hospitals' ability to respond to a sharp increase in patients requiring hospitalization; stand-by capacity is also needed for individuals who require emergency care (e.g., motor-vehicle accidents, emergency surgery, etc.).
 This is why a sudden surge in patients with COVID-19 who require hospital care often leads to delayed care (postponement of scheduled surgeries and procedures) and patient transfers, as a way to manage these capacity pressures.

 Help Hospitals and Health Care Providers by Doing Your Part